Wednesday, November 29, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 After testing dozens of Multi-Gig routers and switches, I'd say we need to discount between 15 to 40 percent from their ceiling seeds to get real-world performances.
 Below are the charts of Multi-Gig switches and routers with two or more Multi-Gig ports I've tested.

-Generally, the higher the grade, the more percentage of potential bandwidth loss.
+Generally, the higher the grade, the higher the percentage of potential bandwidth loss.
 Specifically, the 2.5GBASE-T delivers closer to 2500Mbps of sustained speeds than 10GBASE-T to 10000Mbps.
 But it's always case by case.

 Most importantly, if somebody tells you that their Multi-Gig or 10GBASE-T device can deliver (close to) the ceiling speed, take it with a grain of salt.
 As mentioned above, similar to the fact we need Multi-Gig to deliver Gigabit in full, we also need an even faster standard (20Gbps or more) to experience true 10Gbps.

-And we'll get there at some point.
-Until then, Multi-Gig has proven to be always fast enough to qualify as a true multi-Gigabit experience.
-And that's a good thing.
+We'll get there at some point.
+Until then, Multi-Gig has proven to be consistently fast enough to qualify as a true multi-Gigabit experience, and that's a good thing.

 The takeaway